Rose, Cpl. Willard

 The next day, those men not assigned to a tank or half-track walked around Clark Field to look at the damage.
 As they walked, they saw there were hundreds of dead.
 Some were pilots who had been caught asleep, because they had flown night missions, in their tents during the first attack.
 Others were pilots who had been killed attempting to get to their planes.

 The tankers were at Santo Tomas near Cabanatuan on December 27, and at San Isidro south of Cabanatuan on December 28 and 29.
 On January 1, conflicting orders were received by the defenders who were attempting to stop the Japanese advance down Route 5.
 Doing this would allow the Southern Luzon Forces to withdraw toward Bataan.
 General Wainwright was unaware of the orders since they came from Gen. MacArthur’s chief of staff.
 Because of the orders, there was confusion among the Filipinos and American forces defending the bridges over the Pampanga River.
-Due to the efforts of the Self Propelled Mounts, the 71st Field Artillery, and a frenzied attack by the 192nd Tank Battalion the Japanese were halted.
-From January 2 to 4, the 192nd held the road open from San Fernando to Dinalupihan so the southern forces could escape.
+Due to the efforts of the Self-Propelled Mounts, the 71st Field Artillery, and a frenzied attack by the 192nd Tank Battalion the Japanese were halted.
+From January 2 to 4, the 192nd held the road open from San Fernando to Dinalupihan so the Southern forces could escape.

 It was at this time the tank platoons were reduced by one tank so that D Company would have tanks.
 The crews who did not get tanks would relieve sick, tired, or wounded crew members.
 At Gumain River, on January 5, D Company and C Company, 194th, were given the job to hold the south riverbank so that the other units could withdraw.
 The tank companies formed a defensive line along the bank of the river.
-At 2:30 A.M., the night of January 5/6, the Japanese attacked at Remedios in force and using smoke as cover.
-But since they were wearing white t-shirts they were east to see in the dark.
+At 2:30 A.M., the night of January 5, the Japanese attacked Remedios in force and used smoke as cover.
+But since they were wearing white t-shirts they were easy to see in the dark.
 This attack was an attempt to destroy the tank battalions.
 At 5:00 A.M., the Japanese withdrew having suffered heavy casualties.

 General Weaver also issued the following orders to the tank battalions around this time: “Tanks will execute maximum delay, staying in position and firing at visible enemy until further delay will jeopardize withdrawal.
 If a tank is immobilized, it will be fought until the close approach of the enemy, then destroyed; the crew previously taking positions outside and continuing to fight with the salvaged and personal weapons.
 Considerations of personal safety and expediency will not interfere with accomplishing the greatest possible delay.”